-Lecturer in Social Anthropology, Department of Social Anthropology and Social Psychology, Faculty of Sociology and Political Sciences, Complutense University of Madrid (Spain). email: jestalel [at] ucm.es
+Assistant Professor in Social Anthropology (Profesor Ayudante Doctor), Department of Social Anthropology and Social Psychology, Faculty of Sociology and Political Sciences, Complutense University of Madrid (Spain). email: jestalel [at] ucm

 I am an anthropologist with an interest in grassroots urbanism and digital cultures.
 I have investigated the epistemic transformations of our contemporary taken place in two empirical domains: the city and the Internet.
-My investigation explores the contestation of traditional knowledge institutions and the emergence of new forms of research promoted by civic associations and activists movement in urban contexts.
-I am interested in the documentation technologies, forms of social organization and aesthetics dimension of knowledge representation among these collectives.
+My investigation explores the emergence of new forms of ‘wild research’ promoted by urban grassroots.
+My work contributes to understand the epistemic practices of these movements and their experimental ethos (see City and Architecture section).

-I am affiliated to the Department of Social Anthropology and Social Psychology at the Universidad Complutense de Madrid (Spain).
+I am affiliated to the Department of Social Anthropology and Social Psychology at the Madrid Complutense University (Spain).
 I have worked for the Spanish National Research Council (CSIC, Consejo Superior de Investigaciones Científicas), the Centre for Research on Socio-Cultural Change (CRESC) at the University of Manchester and the Internet Interdisciplinary Institute (IN3) of the Universitat Oberta de Catalunya.

 My first training is in Physics, I hold a Bachelor of Sciences and Master’s Degree in Theoretical Physics (Complutense University of Madrid).
 In a previous life I worked as a journalist for El País, one of the leading Spanish newspapers, and other mass media like Ciberpaís, Cinco Días, etc.